Frequently Asked Questions

 An informal reception will be held directly after the ceremony (around 12:30 p.m.)
 All graduates, faculty, and guests are invited to attend.
 Please follow the posted signs to find the reception room.

-Graduates or their guests planning to attend any of the commencement events who may need special accommodations on the basis of disability should contact Maria D. Goldberg, Travel & Events Liaison, Office of Meetings & Events, at 617-747-6073 6073 or firstname.lastname@example.org by May 3.
+Graduates or their guests planning to attend any of the commencement events who may need special accommodations on the basis of disability should contact Donna Rose Desilus, Conference Services and Events, at 617-747-6168 or firstname.lastname@example.org by May 6.
 Guests are encouraged to provide as much advance notice as possible prior to the start of an event to help ensure that their request for special assistance may be met.
-A listing of services available at the Agganis Arena at BU can be found under Accessibility Services.
+A listing of services available at the Agganis Arena at Boston University can be found under Accessibility Services.

-Yes, assisted listening devices will be available free of charge.
-In addition to ALD, transcribed text from the ceremony will be projected onto the video screens in the arena.
-See Accessibility Services for more information or contact the Office of Meetings and Events at 617-747-6073.
+Yes, assisted listening devices (ALD) will be available free of charge.
+In addition to ALDs, transcribed text from the ceremony will be projected onto the video screens in the arena.
+See Accessibility Services for more information, or contact Conference Services and Events at 617-747-6168 by May 6.

-Yes, Commencement Photos, Inc. will be taking pictures of each student during the commencement ceremony and will send a photo proof and information about purchasing a photo package to each graduate.
-If you don’t receive a sample within a few weeks of the ceremony or have any questions, contact customer service at 978 851-5924 or email them at email@example.com
+Yes, Commencement Photos, Inc. will be taking pictures of each student during the commencement ceremony and will send a photo proof and information about purchasing to each graduate after the ceremony.
+If you don’t receive a sample within a few weeks of the ceremony or have any questions, contact customer service at 978-851-5924 or email them at email@example.com.

-There is no required time in terms of the arrival and departure of parents.
+There is no required time for the arrival and departure of guests.
 Activities begin on Friday and continue through Saturday afternoon.

-Yes, several area hotels are offering special rates.
-For a list of these hotels, as well as other lodging options, go to Lodging/Dining Guide.
-Please note: You must mention Berklee College of Music Commencement 2013 when making a reservation to receive these reduced rates.
+Berklee College of Music partners with several hotels on our campus to provide our guests with discount rates.
+For a list of these hotels as well as other lodging options, go to the Lodging/Dining Guide.
+Please note: You must mention Berklee College of Music Commencement 2019 when making a reservation to receive these reduced rates.
 Special rates depend on availability at each hotel and do not include tax or parking.

-A: For general questions about Commencement weekend, please email Sarah Landry, the Graduation and Curriculum Coordinator at firstname.lastname@example.org.
-For questions regarding special accommodations on the basis of disability, please contact the Office of Meetings and Events at 617-747-6073.
+For general questions about commencement weekend, please email the graduation specialist at firstname.lastname@example.org.
+For questions regarding special accommodations on the basis of disability, please contact Donna Rose Desilus, Conference Services and Events, at 617-747-6168.